NordLandeW/DyNode-docs/docs/en/guide/getting-started.md

 ### Building from Source

 Building the project requires the latest version of Gamemaker.
 Use either the `GMS2 VM` or `GMS2 YYC` compilation method.
 If using `GMS2 YYC`, you will also need Visual Studio 2022 and to configure Gamemaker accordingly [as described here](https://help.gamemaker.io/hc/en-us/articles/235186048-Setting-Up-For-Windows).
 You can obtain Gamemaker from its official website or its Steam page.
 For non-commercial use, no paid license is required.
-Projects built from source do not include any data collection features by default.

-The project already includes a precompiled DyCore binary.
-If you need to build DyCore from source, please install CMake, LLVM, and the Ninja toolchain, and compile using the `x64 Release` configuration.
+DyCore (the C++ core extension used by DyNode) will also be built during the main project compilation process, which also requires you to install the CMake, LLVM, and Ninja toolchains.

 ## Getting Started with DyNode